AnnieThonia/CustomerRFMProfiler/README.md

 1. Recency (R): This measures how recently a customer made a purchase, with more recent purchases receiving higher scores.
 2. Frequency (F): It assesses how often a customer makes purchases, with more frequent buyers getting higher scores.
 3. Monetary Value (M): This evaluates how much money a customer spends on purchases, giving higher scores to those who spend more.

+The Analysis was conducted using an Excel spreadsheet.